 Black Twitter

 Black Twitter is a network of black people or people who support issues affecting black people.
-Among black online communities, this is a group of culturally connected black people using Twitter to draw attention to issues of concern to black communities.
+Among black online communities, this is a group of culturally connected black people using Twitter to draw attention to issues of concern to black communities and racism.
 The platform aims to coalesce around an issue, speak back to depictions, and offer alternative ways of seeing black-lived experiences.

 Black Twitter speaks to the uncomfortable culture familiar to all black people growing up in their places of residence, schools, workplaces, and social lives.
-The communities are made up of black people in tech, black journalists, black women in tech, black travelers, black designers, and black artists, among others.
+It shows diversity from specific communities.
+The communities are made up of black people in tech, black journalists, black creatives, black women in tech, black travelers, black designers, and black artists, among others.

-The online community was born from significant conversations surrounding how black people use Twitter.
+The online community was born from significant conversations surrounding how black people/ creators use Twitter.
 Among such conversations was Farhad Manjoo’s in 2010, when he wrote an article for Slate called “How Black People Use Twitter.”

-Sometimes the community is visible through hashtags and trending topics; sometimes it’s not.
-Black Twitter has influential personalities adding their voices to significant conversations happening in the community.
+Sometimes the community is visible through hashtag and trending topics; sometimes it’s not.
+Black Twitter has influential personalities adding their voices to significant conversations happening in the community through their tweets.

 The UK Black Community